jwds1978/jwds1978.github.io/_posts/2017-04-24-hilariously-terrible-stock-photos-miss-the-mark-portraying-real-troops.md

     &nbsp;<br />
-    Let's start with an easy one here&hellip;&nbsp; It's two men in uniform, who are supposed to be drone operators.&nbsp; The facial hair of the man on the right would never be allowed in the Forces.&nbsp; Next, there's the complete lack of any name, rank, and/or service insignias.&nbsp; Collars up is a mistake as well.&nbsp; Lastly, I hope that I'd never see a drone operator looking so damn confused!
+    Let's start with an easy one here&hellip;&nbsp; It's two men in uniform, who are supposed to be drone operators.&nbsp; The facial hair of the man on the right would never be allowed in the Forces.&nbsp; Next, there's the complete lack of any name, rank, and/or service insignias.&nbsp; Collars up is a mistake as well.&nbsp; Lastly, I hope that I'd never see a drone operator looking so damn confused!<br />
+    &nbsp;
   </li>
   <li>
     <span style="font-weight: bolder;">Boot Camp Confusion</span><br />